shubham88fru/sql-master/README.md

 4. GROUP BY
 5. HAVING
 6. SELECT
+7. DISTINCT
-7. ORDER BY
+8. ORDER BY
-8. LIMIT
+9. LIMIT, TOP

 # 1. Creating a table